 ×

-Lifetime Immunity for The President & New Power Structures
+Lifetime Immunity: The President & New Power Structures

-Lifetime Immunity for The President & New Power Structures
+Lifetime Immunity: The President & New Power Structures

 Pakistan Passes Historic 27th Constitutional Amendment: